 - By either definition, races do not exist in humans but do exist in chimpanzees. [italics mine, P.O.I]

 - Adaptive traits such as skin color do not define races and are often discordant with one another.

 - Human populations are interwoven by genetic interchanges; there is no tree of populations.”

 Thus, in the grand scheme of things superficial traits are what separate us not genetic differences.
-It certainly appears that the concept of five races is outmoded and not substantiated by modern genetic research.
-It is obviously correct to say that specific ethnic groups, with superficial physical traits, living within specific geographical areas, do exist.
+Valid scientific evidence may be proving that the concept of five races is outmoded and not substantiated by modern genetic research.
+It is correct to say that specific ethnic groups, with superficial physical traits, living within specific geographical areas, do exist.

-If in America or Europe when “white” artists portray Jesus and all the individuals found in Holy Scripture, they would in the majority of cases, be artistically portrayed as having the superficial traits of European/Middle Eastern populations.
+If American or European “white” artists portray Jesus and all the individuals found in Holy Scripture as members of Caucasian ethnic groups, they would in the majority of cases, be artistically portrayed as having the superficial physical genetic traits of European/Middle Eastern populations.

-The images above certainly portray that the artists within another culture, or dominant ethnic group/cultures, will do the same thing.
+The images above certainly portray that the artists within another culture, or dominant ethnic group/cultures in specific regions of the world, do the same thing.
 This is logical because the artist of a specific ethnicity paints or sculpts to meet their group’s spiritual needs, or, the patron’s specific request.
 That is not an act of ethnic supremacy or racism.

 Genetically, can we say with any assurance what the genetic make-up of Jesus, Mary, and His fellow Hebrews were when they existed?
 There is historical evidence to contribute to the answer.

 Since the time of the Patriarch Abraham’s son Isaac, and Isaac’s son Jacob, there occurred the development of the twelve tribes of Israel.